Massachusetts College of Art and Design: Residence halls

 The Artists' Residence ("The Rez") houses freshmen, upperclassmen, and graduate student artists.
 It is a 9-story structure located across the street from the MassArt Tower Building.
 The Artists' Residence is the first publicly funded residence hall in the United States designed specifically to house art students, and it includes studio spaces and a spray room on the top floor.

-Treehouse is a colorful 21-story dormitory tower located next to The Artists' Residence.
-It is a new structure designed by the firm ADD Inc. (Boston) with extensive collaboration from MassArt students, plus two other member colleges of the Colleges of the Fenway consortium.
-The external appearance of the building was inspired by Gustav Klimt's painting, The Tree of Life.
+The Treehouse is a colorful 21-story dormitory tower located next to The Artists' Residence.
+It was designed by the firm ADD Inc. (Boston) with extensive collaboration from MassArt students, plus two other member colleges of the Colleges of the Fenway consortium.
+The external appearance of the building was inspired by Gustav Klimt's painting The Tree of Life.

-The Treehouse accommodates mostly first-year and sophomore students in suite-style layouts in single, double, and triple bedrooms, with suite-shared bathrooms.
+The Treehouse mostly accommodates first-year and sophomore students in suite-style layouts in single, double, and triple bedrooms, with suite-shared bathrooms.
 The second floor is a Student Health Center, shared by students of MassArt, Wentworth Institute of Technology, and MCPHS University.
-The third floor is called the "Pajama Floor", and includes a game room / TV Lounge, group study room, laundry room, fitness room, vending area, and a community kitchen.
+The third floor is called the "Pajama Floor", and includes a game room/TV lounge, group study room, laundry room, fitness room, vending area, and a community kitchen.